Skip to main content

 Intermediate

 Moving from the conceptual to the practical, we can examine specific peptide protocols and their targeted mechanisms for influencing cardiovascular health.
 These therapies are not a single solution but a collection of specialized tools, each with a distinct mode of action.
-Their application is based on a clinical strategy of re-establishing physiological balance by addressing the root causes of vascular and cardiac decline, such as accumulation, poor endothelial function, and inadequate tissue repair.
+Their application is based on a clinical strategy of re-establishing physiological balance by addressing the root causes of vascular and cardiac decline, such as visceral fat accumulation, poor endothelial function, and inadequate tissue repair.

 Growth Hormone Secretagogues and Metabolic Health

-Protocols often involve peptides like Tesamorelin or a combination of Ipamorelin and CJC-1295. is a growth hormone-releasing hormone (GHRH) analogue, meaning it directly mimics the body’s own signal for GH release.
-Ipamorelin is a ghrelin mimetic that stimulates GH release through a separate but complementary pathway, while CJC-1295 is a long-acting that provides a stable baseline for GH production.
+Ipamorelin is a ghrelin mimetic that stimulates GH release through a separate but complementary pathway, while CJC-1295 is a long-acting GHRH analogue that provides a stable baseline for GH production.
 The combination of Ipamorelin and CJC-1295 creates a synergistic effect, producing a stronger and more sustained GH pulse.

 Growth hormone secretagogues can improve cardiovascular risk profiles by reducing inflammatory visceral fat and enhancing metabolic function.